remorses/unframer/README.md

 1. Install the package

     ```sh
-    npm install installable-framer framer-motion
+    npm install unframer framer-motion
     ```

-1. Create an `installable-framer.json` file like the following (the key will be used for the component folder inside `outDir`)
+1. Create an `unframer.json` file like the following (the key will be used for the component folder inside `outDir`)

     ```json
     {